sandwichfarm/showme/docs/library/README.md

 4. Apply rotation and cropping transformations
 5. Return `ImageSequence` with decoded frames

-Armed with the above understanding you can treat `terminal-media` as a library component—construct configs programmatically, feed it data, and reuse individual modules (e.g. the unicode backend) inside your own rendering pipelines.
+Armed with the above understanding you can treat `showme` as a library component—construct configs programmatically, feed it data, and reuse individual modules (e.g. the unicode backend) inside your own rendering pipelines.